37 Metaphors for Lost with Meaning and Examples

 23. Lost in the Tides of Life

-Meaning: Life’s ever-changing tides symbolize being carried away by circumstances, representing the feeling of being lost in the flux of life.
+Meaning: Life’s ever-changing tides symbolize being carried away by circumstances.

 Examples in Context: